5 Tips for Midlife Career ChangeNov 11, 2009

 Here are five tips for getting started, drawn from What's Next special free guide, Career Change & Life Balance.

 Who are you and what do you want?
 Simple questions, but the answers aren’t always easy to find.
 For those accustomed to achievement, carving out time to do nothing is a challenge.
 But you need that time to assess what gives you joy, what excites you and fills you with passion.

 New Directions, a Boston-based consulting firm, provides advice and guidance to C-level executives and professionals on how to make career transitions.
 That process, which the firm calls Me 101, takes months and costs thousands of dollars.
 New Directions clients are hard-driven Type A’s, and not prone to navel-gazing, says Jeff Redmond, a company partner.
 “But you’ve got to slow down and decompress in order to do the R&D on yourself,” he adds.

 2. Use a tool or take a test.

 Besides taking time out to contemplate your options, there are other ways to jump-start a midlife career change.
 In an initial consultation, career coaches and counselors often use tests or comprehensive questionnaires to assess a client’s skills, interests, values and personality traits.
 You can play career counselor yourself with dozens of self-assessment tests, many of which are available online.
+There are also many blogposts about self-assessment tests on WhatsNext.com.
 Some are free, while others require a fee and sometimes require evaluation by a trained evaluator.
 Just don’t expect them to provide all the answers.

 3. Tell your story.